 However, because they keep the work in one place, they tend to charge less for a complete package.
 The $250 PFH seems to have become the accepted minimum for people who are trained and skilled in all aspects of this work (who aren’t famous in the audio world) to deliver finished audio.

 Like all marketplaces not governed by union agreements, everyone gets to set their own rates.
 It’s not uncommon to see well known narrator/producers charging well over $400 PFH, and it is possible to find people on Fiverr who will do it for almost nothing.

 So that you can think about what price is reasonable to you, let’s have a look at what goes in to making a finished hour of audio:

 The Rights Holder is expected to listen to this.
-They then either agree that they are happy with the pacing, flow, delivery style etc. or request changes until they are happy.
-Once the Rights Holder gives the go-ahead to the narrator/producer, the narrator/producer will then complete the whole project for delivery as agreed after the first fifteen.
-This is allows narrator/producers to use their specific skills sets while avoiding possible micro-management from the Rights Holder, while making sure that the Rights Holder has ensured that they are confident in passin the control of the project to the narrator/producer.
+They then either agree that they are happy with the pacing, flow, delivery style etc. or request changes, until they are happy.
+Once the Rights Holder gives the go-ahead to the narrator/producer, the narrator/producer will then complete the whole project for delivery, as agreed after the first fifteen.
+This allows narrator/producers to use their specific skills sets while avoiding possible micro-management from the Rights Holder, while making sure that the Rights Holder has ensured that they are confident in passing the control of the project to the narrator/producer.

 So, here’s the workload for one finished hour of audio: